Why Kobe Bryant Used to Cold Call Successful People

 The late, great Kobe Bryant may have been most famous for his basketball prowess, but people in any field can draw inspiration from his constant commitment to self-improvement.

-As the world reacts to Kobe Bryant’s tragic passing on January 26, 2020, the outpouring of sorrowful tributes extends far beyond the sports world, a testament to his massive influence.
+After Kobe Bryant’s tragic passing on January 26, 2020, the outpouring of sorrowful tributes extends far beyond the sports world, a testament to his massive influence.
 He wasn’t just a record-setting basketball player, devoted father, and Oscar-winning producer.
 His work ethic, unwavering motivation, and constant commitment to self-improvement made him stand out among his contemporaries.
 Learn more about why we find celebrity deaths so upsetting.

 Case in point: his tactic of calling successful businesspeople—often ones he’d never even met before—and picking their brains about how they became successful.
 He was willing to put the legwork into growing his success, even (or perhaps especially!) if it meant admitting that he always had lots more to learn.